Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 The Actindo documentation offers a lot of ways to navigate between module documentations, to navigate within a document, and to navigate between topics within a module/plugin documentation.

-## Open the Actindo documentation site
+## Open the Actindo Documentation home page

+You can access the *Actindo Documentation* home page via the *Actindo* home page or directly via the *Actindo Core1 Platform*.

 ### Open the site via the Actindo home page

-You can open the Actindo documentation site via the Actindo home page.
-Alternatively, you can open the Actindo documentation site directly under the following link: <a href="https://docs.actindo.com/en" target="_blank">https://docs.actindo.com/en</a>.
+You can open the *Actindo Documentation* home page in the *Actindo* home page via the *Resources* tab.
+Alternatively, you can open it directly under the following link: <a href="https://docs.actindo.com/en" target="_blank">https://docs.actindo.com/en</a>.

 #### Prerequisites

 - You have internet access.

 #### Procedure